Control Barrier Functions for Collision Avoidance Between Strongly Convex Regions: Introduction

 \subsection{Notation}

 For $n \in \mathbb{N}$, $[n]$ denotes the set $\{1, 2, ..., n\}$.
-Superscripts of variables, such as $x^i$, denote the robot index.
+Superscripts of variables, such as $x^i$, denote the robot/set index.
 Subscripts of variables, such as $A_{k}$, denote the row index of vectors or matrices, and stylized subscripts, such as $A_{\mathcal{R}}$, denote the sub-matrix obtained by selecting those rows whose index lies in the set $\mathcal{R}$.
-For mathematical proofs, subscripts of variables with parenthesis, such as $a_{(m)}$, denote the $m$-th element in the sequence $\{a_{(m)}\}$.
-Tab.~\ref{tab:symbols-notations} summarizes the symbols used in the paper.
+For proofs, subscripts of variables with parenthesis, such as $a_{(m)}$, denote the $m$-th element in the sequence $\{a_{(m)}\}$. \Cref{tab:symbols-notations} summarizes the symbols used in the paper.

-\subsection{Paper Structure}
+\subsection{Paper structure}

-The paper is organized as follows.
-A brief introduction to discontinuous dynamical systems and nonsmooth control barrier functions is presented in Sec.~\ref{sec:background}.
-In Sec.~\ref{sec:minimum-distance-between-convex-sets}, we analyze the general smoothness properties of the optimal solutions of the minimum distance function, including uniqueness, continuity, and differentiability.
-We analyze the continuity and differentiability properties of the minimum distance problem between strictly convex sets in Sec.~\ref{sec:smoothness-properties-for-strictly-convex-sets} and propose an obstacle avoidance formulation with NCBFs for strictly convex sets in Sec.~\ref{sec:ncbfs-for-strictly-convex-sets}.
-The properties of dual solutions for polytopic sets are discussed in Sec.~\ref{sec:smoothness-properties-for-polytopes}, and the corresponding optimization formulation with NCBFs for polytopes is then presented in Sec.~\ref{sec:ncbfs-for-polytopes}.
-In Sec~\ref{sec:results}, we numerically validate our approach for obstacle avoidance with NCBFs, and concluding remarks are presented in Sec.~\ref{sec:conclusion}.
+The paper is organized as follows. \Cref{sec:problem-description-outline-main-results} describes the problem statement and summarizes the main results of the paper.
+A brief introduction to discontinuous dynamical systems and nonsmooth CBFs is presented in \cref{sec:background}.
+We analyze the continuity and differentiability properties of the minimum distance problem between strongly convex maps in \cref{sec:minimum-distance-between-strongly-convex-maps-smoothness-properties} and propose a CBF-QP-based obstacle avoidance formulation for strongly convex maps in \cref{sec:ncbfs-for-strictly-convex-sets}.
+We validate our approach in simulations in \cref{sec:results} and present concluding remarks in \cref{sec:conclusion}.